-Nothing says ‘Hello Fall!’ like coming home to slow cookers full of hot keto soups and some crusty bread!
+Nothing says ‘Hello Fall!’ like coming home to the smell of slow cookers full of hot keto soups and some crusty bread!
 Of course, our bread needs to be keto-style but that’s an easy fix!

 There aren’t many things I look forward to about cooler weather – I always say that winter in Florida is the longest 72 hours of my life – but a hot creamy soup has to rank high up there with the best things about fall and winter.

-While a lot of them use potatoes as a base to make them thicker and creamier (and a big no-no on Keto) you can easily find lots of Keto soups with recipes online for the cooler weather that are super satisfying and fit perfectly into your Keto lifestyle.
+While a lot of them use potatoes as a base or instant potato flakes to make them thicker and creamier (and a big no-no on Keto) you can easily find lots of Keto soups with recipes online for the cooler weather that are super satisfying and fit perfectly into your Keto lifestyle.

 Plus, it’s an awesome way to get your veggies in!